jogerj/werdenktwas-maengelmelder/README.md

 The purpose of this project is to provide an interface to interact with the [mängelmelder.de](https://mäengelmelder.de) APIs.

-# Features
+# Features / User Stories
-* The user can mark individual messages with an asterisk.
+* The user can mark individual messages with a star.
-* Flagged messages are displayed in the main list and in a separate "Flagged messages" section.
+* Marked messages are displayed in the main list and in a separate "Gemerkte Meldungen" section.
-* Flagged messages persist across browser sessions.
+* Marked messages persist across browser sessions.
 * A global "refresh" button updates the data of all displayed messages.
 * The page should also look reasonable on a cell phone.

 The structure of the app should be such that it can later be extended to include functions for editing messages and a detailed view.
-The page should also look reasonable on a cell phone.